Juru-10/Mine/README.md

 **Our program should handle:**
 1. to Sign in to the app to start using.
-2. to Upload a picture to the application.
+2. to Upload a picture and its details to the application.
-3. to See the own profile with own pictures.
+3. to See the own profile with own posts.
-4. to Follow other users and see their pictures on the own timeline.
+4. to see other users posts on the main page.
-5. to Like a picture and leave a comment to it.
+5. to leave a comment to them post.

 ### Input Example